omarreis/GBE3D/README.md

 I added components *TWaveSystem*, *TOceanSurface* and *TomSailSurface*.

 I moved the wave definitions to *TWaveSystem*, a non-visual component.
-It supports 3 simultaneous sin waves.
+TWaveSystem supports 3 simultaneous sin waves.
+Each wave has properties Amplitude, Vitesse, Longeur and Origine.

 *TOceanSurface* is a dynamic rectangular 3d mesh object.
 It has a WaveSystem field, so that multiple TOceanSurfaces can share the same TWaveSystem.
-TOceanSurface initially descended from TGBEPlaneExtend, but I changed to TPlane to be able to separate the wave system.
+TOceanSurface initially descended from TGBEPlaneExtend, but I changed to TPlane to be able to separate the wave system, reproducing the code for TGBEPlaneExtend.

-*TomSailSurface* is a basic 3d sail mesh object, for main and jib sails.
-It supports sails with a straight leech and simetric sails, like spinaker.
+*TomSailSurface* is a basic 3d sail mesh object for main and jib sails.
+It supports sails with a straight side (main,jib,genoa) and simetric sails (spinaker, code 0).

+changes:
+* edited GBEPlaneExtend.pas.
-Some edits to file GBEPlaneExtend.pas.
-Added components in files omSailSurface.pas and BE_Om_OceanWaves.pas Components added to design package GBE3D.dpk.
+* Added components in files omSailSurface.pas and BE_Om_OceanWaves.pas
+* Components added to design package GBE3D.dpk

-I also added the sample *SailboatDemo*
+* new sample *SailboatDemo*

 ## SailboatDemo
-Firemonkey 3d demo using ocean and sail surfaces with dynamic meshes. https://github.com/omarreis/GBE3D/tree/master/demos/SailboatDemo
+Firemonkey 3d demo using ocean and sail surfaces with dynamic meshes.

+https://github.com/omarreis/GBE3D/tree/master/demos/SailboatDemo

 ![SailboatDemo screenshot](Screenshot2.png)